rroperto/soundscape/README.md

 4. Open the browser in http://localhost:5000

-5. Start the Soundscape with Ctrl+s
+5. Click on the page and start the Soundscape with Ctrl+s

 Currently the demo uses static predefined audio files.
 However by hosting an API that can be used to generate dynamic audio files with input from authenticated user, Soundscape can also be used with dynamically generated content if the configured sound is either generated with the configured URL suffix or it is already existing before Soundscape fetches it.